wadokan-karate/Apiwadokan/README.md

 6. Check the connection is active in the Server Explorer </p>

 7. All set!
-Build Apiwasokan -Back solution and run _npm run dev_ command in wadokan front project </p>
+Build Apiwadokan -Back solution and run _npm run dev_ command in wadokan front project </p>

 > While connecting the project to your database, note that your *Data source=...* and *initial catalog=...* corresponds to the name of your computer and the name of your database respectively.